-This one comes from David in Newmarket, and his question: “What is a credit score?”
+This one comes from David in Newmarket, and his question is: “What is a credit score?”

-A credit score is a third party assessment of your ability to handle liability (li-ability), and is usually required and produced to assess applications for things like loans, credit cards, mortgages, mobile phone contracts and store finance.
-Download the free help sheet for the latest help!
+A credit score is a third party assessment of your ability to handle liability (li-ability), and is usually required, and obtained, to help staff members assess applications for things like loans, credit cards, mortgages, mobile phone contracts and store finance.

-The following broad areas of assessment are usually taken into account:
+The following broad elements of your "profile" are usually taken into account:

 You can obtain a Statutory Credit Report from any of the major Credit Reference Agencies by sending them a cheque for £2.00.

-In truth a score is not ‘your’ score.
-It is their assessment of you!
+In truth, a score is not ‘your’ score; it is their assessment (scoring) of you!

 The main Credit Reference Agencies are

 Ultimately, it starts with you.
-If you want to improve your credit score in the eyes of the main reference agencies; you’ll be interested to learn that we’ve put together a detailed guide to not only help you understand how the scoring system works, but also, how to positively affect your score; please go to… http://youandyourcash.com/what-is-a-credit-score-and-why-does-it-matter/
+If you want to improve your credit score in the eyes of the main reference agencies; you’ll be interested to learn that we’re putting together a MasterClass which will not only help you understand how the scoring system works, but also, show you how to positively affect the score recorded against your name.

 If that's something which would interest you, email us at [email protected]